nvrdftd/arbitrage-bot/README.md

 ## Monitoring of all Crypto Pairs Between KuCoin and Binance
 Each crypto pair can be monitored by a dedicated cluster, including a primary machine, two backup machines, and two arbiter machines.
 The primary is to receiving and updating with two exchanges.
 The backups are continuously in sync with data from the primary.
 The arbiter is to keep asking if the primary and backups are running.
 If the primary is down, then one of the two arbiters promotes one of the backups as a primary.
 However, two arbiters may promote a different backup as a primary at the same time.
 To resolve this issue, whenever each arbiter detects a primary crash, it will ask the other arbiter if a new primary is assigned before it promotes a backup.

-## Database Design for Tracking Trade history
+## Database Design for Tracking Trade History
 Suppose that our trade execution is processed on the primary in the aforementioned cluster for each pair.
 After each execution, it sends out the information to a cluster of database servers which will be used for client applications (trader apps).
 In this cluster, we will have 2n+1 database servers to store the trade history.
 The reason that we have that number of servers is that we actually use a voting mechanism to eliminate undetermination whenever they choose which is the next primary.
 Moreover, since the data size for each trade execution, which is associated with a dedicated account mentioned below, is limited, we could use NoSQL servers to store the history, which gives the trader faster access to the trade history compared to the performance of SQL JOIN operations.

 ## In the Presence of API Request Limitation